Deagle-PrintStream/CSDI/myWork/CSDI.md

 ## Details in essential modules

 Increased the training speed technically by modifying some codes without changing algorithm.
+Denote attribute count as $K$, epoches as $n$, dataset size as $N$
 - In `calc_loss` funciton, a sentence of none-zero value judgement consumed a large amount of time.
+This reduced time linearly by $O(K\times n\times N)$ .
 Before & After:
 ```txt
 Line #      Hits         Time  Per Hit   % Time  Line Contents
 ==============================================================